Tlf/tlf/doc/Manual.md

 to the TLF configuration file (either `logcfg.dat` or the corresponding rule file) to enable the connection:

-If Fldigi runs on a diffrenet computer, or if it uses a port other than the default 7632, specify the full URL:
+If Fldigi runs on a different computer, or if it uses a port other than the default 7632, specify the full URL:

 ```